 General and administrative expense consists primarily of salaries and related expenses for personnel in executive, finance, business and commercial development, investor and medical community relations, human resources and administrative functions.
 Other costs include stock-based compensation costs, directors' and officers' liability insurance premiums, legal costs of pursuing patent protection of our intellectual property, fees for general legal, accounting, public-company requirements and compliance, and other professional services, as well as overhead-related costs not otherwise included in research and development.
-In 2013, we anticipate that general and administrative expenses will increase as we expand our pre-commercialization activities and medical community relations.
+We anticipate that general and administrative expenses over the remainder of 2013 and in 2014 will continue to increase as we expand our precommercialization activities and medical community relations.